code0monkey1/learn-typescript-express-fullstackopen/README.md

 ## Config

+  ---

+  > Pro Tip : Take the time needed to create a good setup for yourself and your team, so that everything runs smoothly in the long run

+  ---

   1. Start a new express app:
        `run npm init -y`
   1. install the typescript package as a dev dependency.